The Single Best Fix for Lower Back Pain During Pregnancy - Baby Chick

 Apply pressure.

-The very best thing you can do for the pain at your sacrum is applying pressure and holding it there for at least five minutes.
+The best thing you can do to relieve the pain in your sacrum is to apply pressure and hold it there for at least five minutes.
 FIVE MINUTES!?
-Omg that’s a decade!
+Omg, that’s a decade!

 That’s the reaction I get from people when I tell them what I do.
 That reaction also makes me want to stab my eye out with a fork because here’s the thing: it works.
-And, it feels sooooooooooo good.
+And it feels so good.

 What do I apply pressure with?
 Anything.
-If you can reach, with your own hands.
-If you can’t reach, try a bed post.
+If you can reach it, use your own hands.
+If you can’t get to it, try a bedpost.
 Or a ball.
 Or the corner of a wall.
 (Dr. Suess would be proud.)
-But really, when I chose my first objects to fix my own back pain, I went to the Target toy section and tested out balls to find my favorites in terms of size and hardness.
-I sat down on the ground like a weirdo and tested each one out to decide which one I liked best.
-For the areas around my tailbone, I found that a softball sized ball with slight give to it worked was most appropriate.
+But, when I chose my first objects to fix my back pain, I went to the Target toy section and tested out balls to find my favorites in size and hardness.
+I sat on the ground and tested each out to decide which I liked best.
+For the areas around my tailbone, I found that a softball-sized ball with a slight give to it worked best.

 1. Feel around with your fingertips at your sacrum.
 Locate the areas where it’s sore or tight.

-2. Sit down on the floor against a wall and prop yourself up against some pillows.
+2. Sit on the floor against a wall and prop yourself against some pillows.

 3. Place the ball under the area where you’re hurting.
 Roll around and adjust the ball placement until you find the right spot.